I was considering another title for this post. “Should I Start A Business By Quitting My Job”

 – 11 % due to unrelated experience in the line of goods or service

-In theory, if we can avoid the 4 sins mentioned above, we should have a fighting chances of making money for our new business pursuit.
+In theory, if we can avoid the 4 sins mentioned above, we should have a fighting chance of making money for our new business pursuit.
 Stick to what you know and be honest!

 5. Some Customers Will Dislike You